 In tradition, Mt Taranaki once dwelled with the volcanic peaks of the central North Island.
 Taranaki and Tongariro fought for the favours of the bush-clad beauty of Mt Pīhanga.
-After a titanic battle, the defeated Taranaki fled west, gouging out the valley of the Whanganui River to the sea.
-Then, guided by his guardian rock Te Toka-a-Rauhoto, he turned to the north and came to rest.
-But, while Taranaki rested, Pouākai mountain extended a ridge that stopped him from continuing his flight.
+After a titanic battle, Taranaki was defeated and fled west, gouging out the valley of the Whanganui River to the sea.
+Then, guided by his guardian rock Te Toka-a-Rauhoto, he turned towards the north and rested.
+While he did so, Pouākai mountain extended a ridge that stopped him from continuing his flight.
 Taranaki remains there to this day, with his guiding rock cemented firmly in place at the marae at Pūniho, near Ōkato.

 In 1642 Dutch explorer Abel Tasman sailed past Taranaki and named what is now Cape Egmont ‘Cabo Pieter Boreels’.
-However, cloud hid the mountain.
+Cloud hid the mountain from view.

 Two years later French explorer Marion du Fresne caught a glimpse of the peak and dubbed it ‘Le Pic de Mascarin’ after his ship.